Nick-Son/portfolio/readme.md

 My approach was to create a site with simple geometric shapes, using a limited colour palette of muted hues and an aesthtically pleasing typography.
 Visually, I was inspired by constructivism art, russian artist Kazmir Malevich and Japanese minimalism.

-*Shibui:*
->Simple, subtle, unobtrusive beauty is the ultimate goal for any design

 ## Design methodology | Contruction
 My approach to building the site was first to prototype each section in Codepen, then, later transfer and combine the working code to Visual Studio Code.
 As each page/section had a unique design, the 'block by block' approach made the process much easier to conceptualise, and allow me to preview how each section would work together, hopefully minimising future layout issues.